ssdeanx/threejs.shooter/.roo/rules/api.md

 References:

-- Composition and queries are used in [src/systems/PhysicsSystem.ts](src/systems/PhysicsSystem.ts:70), [src/systems/RenderSystem.ts](src/systems/RenderSystem.ts:157), and [src/main.ts](src/main.ts:63).
+- Composition and queries are used in [src/systems/PhysicsSystem.ts](src/systems/PhysicsSystem.ts:1), [src/systems/RenderSystem.ts](src/systems/RenderSystem.ts:1), and orchestrator wiring in [src/react/GameOrchestrator.tsx](src/react/GameOrchestrator.tsx:1).

 ## Systems APIs

-Systems expose constructor/init methods and select helpers called by peers or main.
-The canonical deterministic call order is enforced by main.
+Systems expose constructor/init methods and select helpers called by the orchestrator or peers.
+The canonical deterministic order is enforced by the React orchestrator.

 ## PhysicsSystem